eltrino/diamantedesk-documentation/user-guide/tickets.md

 Each of the tickets can be assigned to a specific user to make sure that a given issue is solved quickly and efficiently.
 But in order to have more control over certain high priority issues, a new **Watchers** feature has been added.

 A **Watcher** is a person who gets an email notification every time a status, priority or other ticket information changes.
-When the ticket is created, a **Reporter** (the person who created a ticket) and an **Assignee** (a person to whom the ticket is assigned) automatically become **Watchers**.
+When the ticket is created, a **Reporter** (the person who created a ticket) and an **Assignee** (the person to whom the ticket is assigned) automatically become **Watchers**.
 If the ticket is created by the admin user, he automatically becomes a ticket watcher as well.

 ###Adding Watchers to the Ticket